-The quality assessment of project applications includes assessment of 5 criteria.
+The quality assessment of project applications includes assessment of 7 criteria.
 Each criterion gives a certain weight to the total scoring and the weights are indicated in the 1st column in the table below.
 For each criterion indicative questions are listed, which are used for assessment.
 Indicative questions are listed in the order of importance.
 Assessment result (total scoring of a project) is presented as a percentage.

-The assessors use the following thresholds for grouping the projects:
+The JS uses the following thresholds for grouping the projects:

-- 1. Projects receiving total scoring at least 78% are recommended to be approved by assessors. - Projects receiving total scoring at least 73%, but less than 78% are recommended for discussion by assessors; - 3.
-Projects receiving total scoring less than 73% are recommended not to be approved by assessors.
+- 1. Projects receiving total scoring at least 78% are recommended to be selected for funding from the Programme funds; - 2.
+Projects receiving total scoring at least 73%, but less than 78% are recommended for discussion of the MC; - 3.
+Projects receiving total scoring less than 73% are recommended not to be selected for funding from the Programme funds.

-Each criterion must be given a score on a 5-point scale, where:
+Each criterion must be given a score on a 5-point scale.